kandelrabin/lab_software_design_methodologies/software_design.md

 > The **bottom-up design** approach focuses on identifying and defining individual components of the system, and then integrating them together to build bigger components.

 - Bottom-up design is based on composition approach.
-- Bottom-up design facilitates scalibility as it allows component reusability and reduces data redundancy.
+- Bottom-up design facilitates scalability as it allows component reusability and reduces data redundancy.

 Function oriented design starts as a high level requirement, which is then refined to specific details to solve the problem.